Found in 10 Collections and/or Records:

 Papers from the Fourth World Conference of Friends (Quakers) which was held at Guilford College in Greensboro, North Carolina, in 1967.
 Edwin Bronner was chair of the Executive Committee of the American Section, but there was worldwide representation by Friends and guests.
 A well known speaker at the conference was U.N.
 Secretary General U Thant.

-Scope and Content note This collection is comprised of four volumes of the Cope family's financial records, including an account book, a Pennsylvania bank account book, and two family cash books.
+The Cope family's financial records include an account book, a Pennsylvania bank account book, and two family cash books.
 The collection includes both business and personal financial records.

 This collection includes various documents relating to the The Emlen Institution for the Benefit of Children of African and Indian descent, including business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
 Also a printed copy of will of Samuel Emlen and deed to land in Warminster, Bucks Co., 1765 (recorded 177).

 This collection contains materials collected and donated by Frank Evans, spanning the years 1776-1978.
 Included in the collection are the letters, inventories, business documents, stories, geneological records, photographs, and daguerreotypes of prominant Quaker families, the Smith, Evans, Carter, Cope, Waring, and Whiteall families.

 This collection contains a wide variety of documents pertaining to both the Stokes and Woodruff families.
 In addition to family history materials, it also includes materials from F.J.
 Stokes Company.